-But we make more than whisky at Glen Scotia.
-In the courtyard you’ll find two hives, where our resident bees create their delicious honey.
+But we make more than single malt scotch at the Glen Scotia Distillery.
+You’ll also find two hives in the courtyard where our resident bees create their delicious honey.

-Glen Scotia has always produced two styles of whisky – peated and non peated.
-Typically our peated whisky is made over a period of 6 weeks per year.
+Glen Scotia produces two styles of whisky – peated and non peated.
+Our peated whisky is typically made over a period of 6 weeks per year.